Li+/H+ exchange in solid-state oxide Li-ion conductors

 Unlike Li ions, protons are known to covalently bind to a single oxygen forming a hydroxyl group \cite{Kitchaev2017_MnO2_protonation}.
 Hence one expects them to have less of a preference for a particular oxygen coordination as is the case for Li.
 The lack of site preference for the proton would imply that the first Li ions to be exchanged should be from the higher energy octahedral sites.
-Indeed, the evidence for octahedral-first exchange has been provided by various experimental techniques, including electron energy loss spectroscopy (EELS) \cite{Cheng2015_LHX_EELS}, neutron diffraction \cite{Li2015_LHX_neutron_diffraction}, and single-crystal X-ray diffraction (SCXRD) \cite{Hiebl2019_proton_diffusion}.
-However, contrasting results have also been reported in both infrared (IR) and nuclear magnetic resonance (NMR) spectroscopy studies \cite{Truong2011_tet-first, Nyman2010_tet-first_IR_NMR} and in a more recent SCXRD study \cite{Redhammer2021_tet-first_SCXRD}, where preferential extraction of tetrahedral Li ions was observed.
+Indeed, the evidence for octahedral-first exchange has been provided by various experimental techniques, including electron energy loss spectroscopy (EELS) \cite{Cheng2015_LHX_EELS}, nuclear magnetic resonance (NMR) spectroscopy \cite{Larraz2015_NMR_LLZO}, neutron diffraction \cite{Li2015_LHX_neutron_diffraction}, and single-crystal X-ray diffraction (SCXRD) \cite{Hiebl2019_proton_diffusion}.
+However, contrasting results have also been reported in both infrared (IR) and NMR spectroscopy studies \cite{Truong2011_tet-first, Nyman2010_tet-first_IR_NMR} and in a more recent SCXRD study \cite{Redhammer2021_tet-first_SCXRD}, where preferential extraction of tetrahedral Li ions was observed.
+The contrasting experimental results reflect the inherent challenge in detecting light elements, such as Li and H. X-ray techniques are generally less sensitive to these elements than to heavier elements \cite{Ren2018_XRD_ND}.
+Neutron scattering offers better elemental contrast between neighboring elements in the periodic table; however, the large incoherent scattering of hydrogen decreases the signal-to-noise ratio \cite{Ren2018_XRD_ND,Wang2022_ND}, complicating detection of \ch{Li+}/\ch{H+} exchange.
+Solid-state NMR and vibrational spectroscopies often produce overlapping features or low signal-to-noise ratio for dilute hydrogen and lithium environments \cite{Nyman2010_tet-first_IR_NMR,Larraz2015_NMR_LLZO}.